coredex-source/DetailArmorBarReconstructed/README.md

 # Credits
 - [RedLime](https://github.com/RedLime) for creating the [mod](https://github.com/redlime/DetailArmorBar).
 - [rambert or ram6ert](https://github.com/ram6ert) for creating the [fork](https://github.com/ram6ert/DetailArmorBar) to 1.21.5.
+- [Icedude907](https://github.com/Icedude907) for contributing to the code by fixing a visual bug.

 # Orignal Mod and Docs
 - https://github.com/redlime/DetailArmorBar